samelement/ACS-M1128/README.md

 }
 void callbackOnAPConfigTimeout() {
     // ESP.deepSleep(0);
-    // obj.restart(); // call to restart via software
+    // iot.restart(); // call to restart via software
-    // obj.reset(); // call to reset the wifi configuration saved in ESP, this will trigger onReset()
+    // iot.reset(); // call to reset the wifi configuration saved in ESP, this will trigger onReset()
     // your codes
 }
 void callbackOnWiFiConnectTimeout() {
     // ESP.deepSleep(0);
-    // obj.restart(); // call to restart via software
+    // iot.restart(); // call to restart via software
-    // obj.reset(); // call to reset the wifi configuration saved in ESP, this will trigger onReset()
+    // iot.reset(); // call to reset the wifi configuration saved in ESP, this will trigger onReset()
     // your codes
 }
 ```